reflectoring/reflectoring.github.io/_posts/2019-02-21-spring-boot-test.md

 ---
-title: "Integration Tests with Spring Boot and @SpringBootTest"
+title: "Testing with Spring Boot and @SpringBootTest"
 categories: [spring-boot]
 modified: 2020-09-15
 excerpt: "A tutorial on when and how to use Spring Boot's @SpringBootTest annotation and how to reduce test runtime."